-A major task of your immune system is to protect you from bacteria and viruses.
-However, in people with allergies, part of the immune system is too vigilant.
-It may treat harmless substances -- like cat dander or pollen -- as if they were enemy invaders and attack them (in your nose, lungs, eyes, and under your skin).
+Your immune system’s job is to protect you from bacteria and viruses.
+If you have allergies, though, part of your immune system works too hard.
+It may attack harmless substances -- like cat dander or pollen -- in your nose, lungs, eyes, and under your skin.

-When your body encounters an allergen, it stimulates special cells called IgE antibodies.
-These defensive cells trigger the body's allergic reaction.
-They cause the release of chemicals like histamine, which result in swelling and inflammation.
-This creates familiar allergy symptoms like a runny nose, itchy eyes, and sneezing because your body is trying to destroy the allergens.
+When your body meets an allergen, it makes chemicals called IgE antibodies.
+They cause the release of chemicals like histamine, which cause swelling and inflammation.
+This creates familiar symptoms like a runny nose, itchy eyes, and sneezing as your body tries to remove the allergen.

 What Is Allergic Asthma?

-If you have allergic asthma, your airways are hypersensitive to the allergens to which you've become sensitized.
-Once these allergens get into your airways, your immune system overreacts.
-The muscles around your airways tighten (an effect called bronchospasm).
-The airways themselves become inflamed and flooded with thick mucus.
+If you have allergic asthma, your airways are extra sensitive to certain allergens.
+Once they get into your body, your immune system overreacts.
+The muscles around your airways tighten.
+The airways become inflamed and over time are flooded with thick mucus.

-Whether you have allergic asthma or nonallergic asthma, the symptoms of asthma are generally the same and may include any or all of the following:
+Whether you have allergic asthma or non-allergic asthma, the symptoms are generally the same.
+You’re likely to: